Camberwell: Important buildings

-Camberwell today is a mixture of relatively well preserved Georgian and 20th-century housing, including a number of tower blocks.
-Camberwell Grove, Grove Lane and Addington Square have some of London's most elegant and well-preserved Georgian houses.
+Camberwell contains a mixture of Georgian and 20th-century housing, including several tower blocks.
+Areas such as Camberwell Grove, Grove Lane and Addington Square Feature well-preserved examples of Georgian residential architecture.

 The Salvation Army's William Booth Memorial Training College, designed by Giles Gilbert Scott, was completed in 1932: it towers over South London from Denmark Hill.
 It has a similar monumental impressiveness to Gilbert Scott's other local buildings, Battersea Power Station and the Tate Modern, although its simplicity is partly the result of repeated budget cuts during its construction: much more detail, including carved Gothic stonework surrounding the windows, was originally planned.
 Camberwell is home to one of London's largest teaching hospitals, King's College Hospital with associated medical school the Guy's King's and St Thomas' (GKT) School of Medicine.
 The Maudsley Hospital, an internationally significant psychiatric hospital, is located in Camberwell along with the Institute of Psychiatry.

 Early music halls in Camberwell were in the back hall of public houses.
 One, the "Father Redcap" (1853) still stands by Camberwell Green, but internally, much altered.
 In 1896, the Dan Leno company opened the "Oriental Palace of Varieties", on Denmark Hill.
 This successful venture was soon replaced with a new theatre, designed by Ernest A.E.
 Woodrow and with a capacity of 1,553, in 1899, named the "Camberwell Palace".
 This was further expanded by architect Lewen Sharp in 1908.
 By 1912, the theatre was showing films as a part of the variety programme and became an ABC cinema in September 1932 – known simply as "The Palace Cinema".
 It reopened as a variety theatre in 1943, but closed on 28 April 1956 and was demolished.

 Nearby, marked by Orpheus Street, was the "Metropole Theatre and Opera House", presenting transfers of West End shows.
 This was demolished to build an Odeon cinema in 1939.
 The cinema seated 2,470, and has since been demolished.
 A second ABC cinema, known originally as the Regal Cinema and later as the ABC Camberwell, opened in 1940.
 With only one screen but 2,470 seats, the cinema was one of the largest suburban cinemas in London and continued to operate until 1973, after which it was used as a bingo hall until February 2010.
 The building retains its Art Deco style and is Grade II listed.

 The Church of the Sacred Heart, Camberwell has been listed Grade II on the National Heritage List for England since 2015.
 Camberwell Town Hall, designed by Culpin and Bowers, was completed in 1934.

 On 3 July 2009 a major fire swept through Lakanal House, a twelve-storey tower block.
 Six people were killed and at least 20 people were injured.